|

 Condition

 Condition is the 'fatness' of your dog.
-You can have a huge impact on your dogs condition by feeding it properly.
+You can have a huge impact on your dogs condition by feeding it properly (see this page for details).
+20.0 is the best Condition for your dogs.

 Muscle Tone

-Grooming is the condition of your dog's coat.
+Coat Condition is the condition of your dog's coat.
 This trait is impacted by how often you groom your dogs.
+20 is the best.

 Show Obedience